 Students are introduced to planning and implementing daily activities under the supervision of head teachers.
 The sophomore curriculum includes lesson planning, introduction to careers in Early Childhood Education, and the physical, intellectual, emotional and social development of preschool aged children.
 Students learn how to appropriately talk to children and impart age appropriate behavior management techniques.
 Grade 10 ECE students gain an understanding of the importance of learning through play in all areas of the preschool curriculum and develop teamwork skills by working closely with Grade 12 students.
-Students will also prepare to become OSHA certified by the end of their sophomore year.

 Students gain knowledge of the needs of various ages and learn how to supervise young children.
 Students learn how to determine socially acceptable behavior and handle negative behaviors as well as the signs of child abuse and neglect.
 Furthermore, students become familiar with age appropriate curriculum planning and implementation, explore the value of play in the preschool setting and become involved in daily activities by extending play.

 In the Senior year, students put into practice their early education and care competencies by overseeing the preschool program.
 Seniors, while supervised by their instructors, manage the daily activities of the preschoolers.
-If eligible, students participate in externship programs in early childhood centers in the community.
+If eligible, students participate in cooperative education programs in early childhood centers in the community.
 When students are eligible, they are able to work towards the Early Education and Care Infant/Toddler Teacher certification.